JonathanThorpe/httpmon_kafka_pgsql/README.md

 This project is licenced under the MIT License - see the [LICENCE.md](LICENCE.md) file for details

 ## Acknowledgments
 * [Application Template](https://github.com/mdklatt/cookiecutter-python-app) used with [cookiecutter](https://github.com/cookiecutter/cookiecutter).
-Mainly the Logger class in `src/core/logger.py` was used verbatim from this.
+The Logger class in `src/core/logger.py` and `setup.py` are mostly unchanged.